 8. It’s Easy and Straight Forward

-Another great things about biking for soccer players is that biking is so easy and straight forward to pick up.
+Another great thing about biking for soccer players is that biking is so easy and straightforward to pick up.

 My guess is that most of you reading this can’t name more than 5 people you know who can’t ride a bike.
 In my case, it’s only one (My sister!
 Despite multiple people trying to teach her!).
 The vast majority of us learned to ride a bike as a kid and it’s stereotypically one of those skills that you never forget.